Princeton University Library Research Grant

 We recommend that you prepare your grant materials prior to starting the application.
 This sample application will give you an idea of what to expect.
 When you are ready to begin the application process, please click the Apply button to the right.
 You will be prompted to create a login.
 Please only create a login when you are ready to complete your application.
 If you have already created an account, click Log In from the upper right corner to return to your portal.

-There will be 4 tasks to complete before submission: 1) fill out the application, 2) upload a project narrative (1000 words max), 3) upload your CV or resume, 4) have 2 letters of recommendation anonymously attached to your application through the system.
+There will be 4 tasks to complete before submission: 1) fill out the application, 2) upload a project narrative (1000 words max), 3) upload your CV or resume, 4) have 2 letters of recommendation attached to your application through the system.
+Please do not have your recommenders email the letters to us directly.
 Recommendation letters will only be accepted via institutional or professional email addresses to ensure validity.
 We will accept recommendation letters submitted via Interfolio to email@example.com.
 We will add them to your application and let you know when it is ready to be submitted.

 Please note that the Seeley G. Mudd Manuscript Library, home of the Princeton University Archives and a collection of 20th Century Public Policy Papers, will be undergoing a renovation in 2020.
 Please check the renovation website for the most up-to-date information on the availability of the collections.

 More information about the Princeton University Library Research Grants, including an FAQ, can be found on our website here: https://rbsc.princeton.edu/friends-princeton-university-library-research-grants